 Statics and introduction to strength of materials.
 Principles of statics and static equilibrium with vector and classical applications.
 Includes coverage of frames, trusses, three dimensional structures, friction, and moments of inertia.
+Prerequisite: PHYS 102 or 211.

 ENGR 243 Transport Processes